crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 :::

 #### **Unbond your delegated funds** [`tx staking unbond <validator-addr> <amount>`]

-On the other hand, we can create a `Unbond` transaction to unbond the delegated funds
+On the other hand, we can create an `Unbond` transaction to unbond the delegated funds

 ::: details Example: Unbond funds from a validator under the address `crocncl16k...edcer`